MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-synchronization.md

 > System.Net.WebException: The request failed with **HTTP status 503**

-### Resolution

-To fix web service issues, do the following:
+To troubleshoot web service issues, follow these steps:

-- Verify that the **Update Services** service is running on the WSUS server.
+1. Verify that the **Update Services** service is running on the WSUS server.
-- Verify that the default website or WSUS administration website is running on the WSUS server.
+2. Verify that the default website or WSUS administration website is running on the WSUS server.
-- Check the port settings configured for the software update point and verify that they are the same as the port settings configured for the web site used by WSUS running on the software update point
+3. Check the port settings configured for the software update point and verify that they are the same as the port settings configured for the web site used by WSUS running on the software update point.
+For more information, see (bookmark to How to determine the port settings used by WSUS).
-- Check the status of the **WsusPool Application Pool** and the **Private Memory Limit (KB)** for the application pool.
+4. Review WSUSCtrl.log for errors.
+For more information, see bookmark to WSUS Control Manager (WSUSCtrl) reports an error.

 ## Synchronization fails due to SSL issues